tendermint/budget/docs/README.md

 # Documentation

-How to use the Cosmos Cash Documentation.
+How to use the budget module documentation.

 * [Documentation](#documentation)
    * [Overview](#overview)